RXIX - Session Topics

 Over the next decades, new modalities and new variants of existing drug formats will need to be brought to market successfully.
 This will create new challenges as well as opportunities for bioprocess engineers.
 It will require re-thinking the way we approach the design of facilities to be more holistic, end-to-end in scope, flexible yet responsive and sustainable - a formidable challenge!
 We seek contributions that address a number of questions as set out below with industrially-relevant case studies which illustrate the ingenuity of our community so do not be limited by our imagination.

-- Cost of Goods (COG): How can modelling be used to help drive down yet further the cost of existing modalities, and for emerging areas such as cell and gene therapies what can we see as the cost drivers and our best ways to address these?
+- Cost of Goods (COG): How can modeling be used to help drive down yet further the cost of existing modalities, and for emerging areas such as cell and gene therapies what can we see as the cost drivers and our best ways to address these?

 - Sustainability analysis: Increasingly our design and operating philosophies will be driven by concerns with achieving robust, resilient processes with improved levels of sustainability.
 What metrics can we use to capture both the quality of designs and their environment impact; from concept to completion?

-- Facility models & designs: In an age of digital twins, machine learning and Industry 4.0, what insights can be gained through modelling of facilities?
+- Facility models & designs: In an age of digital twins, machine learning and Industry 4.0, what insights can be gained through modeling of facilities?
 How can we use increasingly sophisticated facility models to aid decision making?
 How far can we rely on them and where might they let us down?
 Can we envisage truly sustainable facility designs that can adapt to new modalities whilst retaining efficiency, sustainability and robustness?

 - Supply chain management: Many newer modalities will require more advanced logistics if they are to realise their potential as biologics.
 What new approaches to supply chain design are needed and, for example, can we learn from other industries where “just in time” philosophies have been adopted?
 How will we respond to the emergence of stratified and personalised therapies where supply chains will need to be efficient and highly responsive?
+Has the successful delivery of vaccines in the COVID-19 global pandemic demonstrated new paradigms from which we can learn and adapt?

 - The journey to commercialisation: Can we envisage ways to bring new modalities forward, safely, rapidly and at costs that make the approaches available at a truly global scale?
 What process modifications may be needed to enable next generation purification to be implemented in either existing infrastructure or in facility designs of the future?